metascanio/slate/source/index.html.md

 ZQS provides two scoring mechanisms to grade an IP or domain-name for abuse, anti-spam measures, and trustworthiness.

-The minimum score is `-0.1`, meaning an item was matched on a known trusted white-list.
+A negative score, like `-0.1`, means that an item was matched on a known trusted white-list.

 If a score is `0`, the item is not found within Zetascan and can be considered neutral.